Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Conclusions

 \section{Conclusions}

-We have performed collisional and collisionless 1-D PIC simulations and shown that a collisional, inverse Bremsstrahlung, absorption dominates the electron heating process in a solid-density, high-$Z^{*}$ material, such as copper, with ultrahigh intensity, short-pulse lasers.
+We have performed collisional and collisionless 1-D and 2-D PIC simulations and shown that a collisional, inverse bremsstrahlung, absorption can be used for strong plasma heating in a solid-density, high-$Z^{*}$ material, such as copper, with ultrahigh intensity, short-pulse lasers.
 Using CP, the electron population quickly thermalizes to well-formed Maxwellian distributions suitable for experimental verification of HED physics models.
-The collisional simulations show that the target electrons are quickly heated to $T_{\ee}\approx\unit[3.5]{keV}$ bulk temperature on a ${\sim}\unit[200]{fs}$ time scale.
+The collisional simulations show that the target electrons are quickly heated to $T_{\ee}\sim\unit[3.5]{keV}$ bulk temperature on a ${\sim}\unit[300]{fs}$ time scale.
 The target energy density reaches ${\sim}\unit[10]{Gbar}$, which is within the realm of ultrahigh energy density.
 The use of CP provides faster collisional thermalization of the electron population compared to LP, something which is valuable for experimental tests of HED atomic physics models.
-The collisional energy absorption mechanism (in CP) is explained by a collisionally induced phase shift between the laser electric field and the electron transverse momentum.
+A test of the collisional absorption using a 2-D simulation, demonstrates the transferability of the \mbox{1-D} results to higher dimensions.
+In contrast to previous work conducted with lower-$Z^*$ targets~\citep{Kemp-Divol_PoP2016}, the high collisionality is not favourable for driving transverse plasma modulations, resulting in the same absorption levels in two dimensions as in one dimension, at least for CP.

 We have carried out scans over laser parameters and ionization.
-The scans over laser settings show that the mechanism is robust to changes in the laser, with lower intensity and longer pulses at the same laser pulse energy yielding better energy absorption.
+The scans over laser settings show that the mechanism is robust to changes in the laser, over two orders of magnitude in laser energy, with lower intensity and longer pulses at the same laser pulse energy yielding better energy absorption.
 Also, the higher collisionality incurred from a higher ionization level improves energy absorption and electron thermalization.
-A more realistic simulation run with self-consistent ionization, including both collisional impact and field ionization, reached $T_{\ee}=\unit[2.5]{keV}$, confirming that the collisional heating is still operational in a self-consistently ionized plasma.
-The self-consistent ionization simulation was not as well-thermalized as its CP, fixed-ionization counterpart due to high-energy electrons generated through ionization events in strong-field regions.
+A more realistic simulation run with self-consistent ionization, including both impact and field ionization, reached $T_{\ee}\sim\unit[2.5]{keV}$, confirming that collisional heating is still operational in a self-consistently ionized plasma, although its thermalization is then less complete than at fixed ionization, due to high-energy electrons generated through ionization events in strong-field regions.